+As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership, and professionalism.
 Upon successful completion of this course, students should be able to:

 Distinguish the difference between fetal growth and development and how each is assessed during pregnancy.

 Describe variations to fetal growth and development and how they may impact the fetus’s transition to extrauterine life.

 Describe the rationale for and components of antenatal assessments, screening, and care in the promotion of healthy maternal/neonatal outcomes.